Jean Lassalle facts for kids

 2022 presidential campaign

 On 16 March 2021, Lassalle stated his intention to run again for the presidency in the 2022 presidential election.
-The Constitutional Council approved his second presidential candidacy on 17 February 2022.
+The Constitutional Council approved his second presidential candidacy on 17 February 2022 when it announced his name would be placed on the ballot.
 In early 2022, Lassalle appeared doubtful about his prospects, as he said: "Macron will be reelected as things stand.
 The financial powers that have taken over our country have already decided that".
 A few days later, he publicly stated he was thinking about withdrawing his candidacy for the presidency, citing a lack of sufficient media coverage.
 He openly criticised his treatment in mainstream media after he failed to be invited to a political evening show on TF1.
 Lassalle ultimately received just over 3 percent of the vote, a significant improvement over his 2017 showing, with his strongest support coming from Corsica, Nouvelle-Aquitaine and Occitanie.
-Consequently, it is also in Occitania that his party will have the most candidates in the legislative elections.
+Consequently, it is also in Occitania that he will have the most candidates "Resistons!" in the legislative elections.

 Lassalle received more votes than Socialist Party candidate Anne Hidalgo.
 He made no endorsement in the second round, saying he trusts the French people to do what is right.
-On the day of the vote, he published a video recorded at the polling station in Lourdios-Ichère in which he acts as if he is about to vote, then retracts and stated his refusal to participate in the vote.
-In doing so, he violated the French electoral code, which prohibites "messages of an electoral propaganda nature on the eve and on election day", leading to all ballots in Lourdios-Ichère being invalidated.
+On the day of the vote, he published a video recorded at the polling station in Lourdios-Ichère in which he acts as if he is about to vote, then retracts and announces his refusal to participate in the vote.
+In doing so, he violated the French electoral code, leading to all ballots in Lourdios-Ichère being invalidated.

 He did not stand to defend his seat in the 2022 French legislative election.